karthickchinnasamy/crud_file/README.md

 1. Install npm `npm install` in project folder
 2. Install google map npm `npm install @angular/google-maps`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
-## Default Page
+## Notes
-Loading default page in login screen
+1. Loading default page in Login screen
-Enter user name `admin` and password is  `123456'
+2. Enter user name `admin` and password is  `123456`
+3. Dashboard showing empty user details
+4. Click to add icon redirect to new user screen and enter new user details

 ## Code scaffolding